 After a few weeks, the same two babies started showing reactions when the other arrived!
 They would light up with a smile, coo or yell out, and start to crawl towards each other.
 They made a friend!
 From seeing each other week after week in class, they started to realize that this place is where I see my favorite people.

-For older children they may find someone else also loves to run around like crazy which turns into an instant friendship over chase.
+For older children, they may find someone else also loves to run around like crazy which turns into an instant friendship over the chase.
 Maybe they both love making faces in the mirror.
-Or others are more reserved while they stay close to their parents, but realize they both love patting the drums near each others.
-All of these are great examples of getting to know someone else in class who shares a common interest!
+Or others are more reserved while they stay close to their parents but realize they both love patting the drums near each other.
+All of these are great examples of getting to know someone else in the class who shares a common interest!

 Sharing is a super complex topic we as adults try to teach and enforce with young children.
 The idea of something belonging to everyone is just earth-shattering, mind-boggling news to little people.
 Maybe you’re familiar with the Toddler Creed?